jlstrater/No-Nonsense-NoSQL/README.md

   * watches for changes on project files
   * When files change, the assemble task is re-run and
   * Livereload triggers browser update on assemble task completion
-* `grunt publish`
-  * Publishes slides to GitHub pages
-  * Uses git subtree merge to merge the contents of dist into the gh-pages branch